Kenmore Elite 30'' Downdraft Gas Cooktop, Stainless SteelItem# 02231113000 | Model# 31113

 The reviewer indicated they are affiliated with this product.

-- FREE Local Delivery on Appliances!
-Items sold by Sears.
-Offer ends 15-Mar-2014 See details.
+- FREE Local Delivery on Appliance orders over $399!
+Items Sold by Sears.
+Offer ends 31-Oct-2014 See details.

-- Buy More Save More on Kitchen Appliances!
+- Buy More SAVE More on Kitchen Appliances!
 Get an Extra 5%-10% off when you Buy 3 or more.
-Offer ends 29-Mar-2014 See details.
+Offer ends 23-Oct-2014 See details.